Section 1. The Members of this Commission are the cities listed below:

 Section 5.
 “Commission” means the Board of Directors created pursuant to the Agreement.

 Section 8.
-“Community Media Center” means the public access center formerly run by the cable company along with all related equipment and staff.
+“Community Media Center” means the North Metro TV studio and any other media center and facilities operated by the Commission along with all related equipment and staff.

 Section 9.
 All definitions included in Article IV of the Agreement are incorporated herein.